floooh/sokol-samples/README.md

 sokol-tools-bin
 ```

-Of course, in your own project, you can put the sokol headers whereever
+Of course, in your own project you can put the sokol headers wherever
-you want (I recommend copying them directly into your source directory),
+you want (I recommend copying them somewhere into your source directory),
-and you don't have to use the prebuilt sokol-shdc shader compiler.
+and you don't have to use the prebuilt sokol-shdc shader compiler either.

 NOTE: for Release builds, you should also add the respective optimization
 flags, and provide an ```NDEBUG``` define so that assert() checks are removed.